TYjacoby71/BatchTrack/docs/FIX_LIST.md

 - * Need to add wrapper to all adjustment routes and events to confirm inventroy/fifo sync after change event or dissallow the function.

 ## Fail Add Messages
 - *when adding extra ingredient with bad unit conversion or lacking custom mapping, it fails and shows failed with no other message of why.
+### Expiration Date from intermediate batches are genaric and not time stamped